rogermilroy/hybrid-inference-evaluation/README.md

 Select the defaults for almost everything in the script except for DNS, use 1.1.1.1.
 If you see openvpn near the bottom of the output of lsof -i then it was successful

+Set up ROS environment variables

+    export ROS_IP=10.8.0.1
+    export ROS_MASTER_URI=http://10.8.0.2:11311

+Then on local VM

+    cd ~
+    scp -i some_key.pem ubuntu@<aws-instance-public-ip>:~/client.ovpn .
+    export ROS_IP=10.8.0.2
+    sudo openvpn client.ovpn

+Open a new terminal and run

+    ifconfig

+the bottom should show tun0 and ip as 10.8.0.2

 #### ROS

 ##### INSTALL ROS